Pola

 An archetype change always seems like a big leap.
 In truth, it’s often a series of small, consistent decisions.

-What we take away from this for practice—even for smaller brands: The change works not because someone chose a new label.
+What we take from this for practice—even for smaller brands: The change doesn't work because someone chose a new label.
 It works because three things came together.

 First: a clear trigger.
 Old Spice needed rejuvenation and attention.

 Second: a consistent translation.
-Humor was not just in the TV advertising but also in social media, in tone, in the exaggeration of the imagery.
+Humor was not just in TV ads, but also in social, tonality, and the exaggeration of imagery.

-Third: a measurable comparison.
-Sales are a hard indicator.
-But there were also soft signals: Conversation value, meme culture, recognition.
+Third: a measurable check.
+Revenue is a hard indicator.
+But there were also soft signals: conversational value, meme culture, recognizability.

-Translated to your brand, this means: If you want to change an archetype, you need a clean transition logic.
-We recommend not turning everything at once.
-Start where people experience you the most: the website entry, the product, the support.
-If these three points are coherent, social can follow.
+For your brand, this means: If you want to change an archetype, you need a clean transition logic.
+We recommend not changing everything at once.
+Start where people experience you most: the website entry, product, support.
+If these three points are cohesive, social can follow.

-And if you prefer to proceed evolutionarily rather than radically: Choose not a completely opposite archetype but a neighborhood.
-A sage can grow towards a magician if you want to show more transformation.
-An everyman can grow toward a caregiver if care is to become stronger.
+And if you prefer evolutionary instead of radical: Choose not a completely opposite archetype, but a neighborhood.
+A Sage can grow toward a Magician if you want to show more transformation.
+An Everyman can grow toward a Caregiver if care is to become stronger.

-In the end, it doesn’t matter if your archetype sounds spectacular.
-What matters is whether it helps you become more reliable, tangible, and human as a brand.
-That’s the effect that remains.
+In the end, it doesn't matter if your archetype sounds spectacular.
+What matters is if it helps you become more reliable, tangible, and human as a brand.
+That is the impact that lasts.

-Answers to selection, mixing, implementation, measurement, and time requirements.
+Answers to selection, mixing, implementation, measurement, and time investment.

-Does my brand really need to have just one archetype?
+Does my brand really need to have exactly one archetype?

-How do I recognize the difference between Core and Secondary?
+How do I distinguish between Core and Secondary?

-Can I solve the archetype just through texts without touching design?
+Can I address the archetype just through text without touching design?

-How do I measure if the desired archetype is connecting with the audience?
+How do I measure if the desired archetype resonates with the target audience?

 How long does it take for an archetype to visibly work?